zhidilin/gpssmProj/README.md

-# Output-dependent Gaussian Process State-Space Models
+# Output-Dependent Gaussian Process State-Space Models

 This repository contains:
 * Implementation of the Efficient Multidimensional GPSSMs